-- Shirts that advertise drugs, tobacco, alcoholic beverages, or has slogans of a suggestive, obscene, defiant, negative or ungodly nature shall not be worn or displayed. - Shirts with gaping holes or with necklines lower than two inches below the collar bone such as deep-V or deep-scoop shirts are not permitted for boys or girls. - Tank tops, halter tops or shirts that reveal the back, undergarments, or bra straps are not allowed - Shirts that expose the midriff are also not allowed.
+- Shirts that advertise drugs, tobacco, alcoholic beverages, or has slogans of a suggestive, obscene, defiant, negative or ungodly nature shall not be worn or displayed. - Shirts with gaping holes, deep-V, or deep-scoop shirts are not permitted for boys or girls. - Tank tops, halter tops or shirts that reveal the back, undergarments, or bra straps are not allowed. - Shirts that expose the midriff are also not allowed.